loostrum/darc/README.md

 DARC comprises several parts that communicate through either queues or sockets.
 The availability of different services depends on which branch is active.

 * DARCMaster: Master service.
 Handles communication with user, controls all other services.
-* AMBERListener: Continuously reads AMBER triggers and puts them on a Python queue.
+* AMBERListener: Continuously reads AMBER triggers and puts them on a Python queue (for clustering or direct triggering).
+* AMBERClustering: Clusters AMBER triggers together and puts them on DADA trigger queue.
 * AMBERTriggering: Directly applies thresholds to AMBER triggers and puts triggers on VOEvent queue.
 * DADATrigger: Generates and send dada_dbevent triggers for stokes I and IQUV
 * VOEventGenerator: Converts incoming trigger to VOEvent and sends it.